What is a Depression Treatment Center?

 The individual must be experiencing five or more symptoms during the same 2-week period and at least one of the symptoms should be either (1) depressed mood or (2) loss of interest or pleasure.

-Depression treatment therapy
+Depression treatment center therapy

 Therapy and medication are typically the primary treatments used in treating major depression.